 When can I start the treatment?

 You can start treatment with either oestradiol tablets and progesterone pessaries (stimulated FER), or you can inject yourself with an ovulating hormone during your own spontaneous cycle (unstimulated FER).
 The purpose of either treatment is to prepare the lining of the womb (the endometrium) to receive the thawed fertilized egg(s).
 If using oestradiol tablets, you should start on the first day of menstruation.

 It is decided on an individual basis whether an ultrasound scan is necessary when starting, but everyone is scanned between approximately day 8 and 12 of the menstrual cycle to ensure that the endometrium is receptive to the egg.
 After this scan we plan when to start progesterone and set the transfer date.

-The decision regarding whether to transfer one or two eggs will be made with you, although this will depend on the quality of the eggs, their stage of development at freezing, your age, the number of previous attempts and the cause of your fertility.
+The decision regarding whether to transfer one or two eggs is between the doctor ad you, although this will depend on the quality of the eggs, their stage of development at freezing, your age, the number of previous attempts and the cause of your fertility.